The Shafarevich conjecture for hypersurfaces in abelian varieties: The convolution monodromy group of a hypersurface

-Note first that the standard representation of any subgroup of $GL_N$ which contains $Sp_N$ or $SO_N$ as a normal subgroup is equal to the tensor product of its dual representation with a one-dimensional representation, since it is contained in the normalizer $GSp_N$ or $GO_N$ respectively.
-Conversely, if $N>2$ then the standard representation of any subgroup of $GL_N$ which contains $SL_N$ as a normal subgroup is not equal to the tensor product of its dual representation with any one-dimensional representation.
+Note first that the distinguished representation of any subgroup of $GL_N$ which contains $Sp_N$ or $SO_N$ as a normal subgroup is equal to the tensor product of its dual representation with a one-dimensional representation, since it is contained in the normalizer $GSp_N$ or $GO_N$ respectively.
+Conversely, if $N>2$ then the distinguished representation of any subgroup of $GL_N$ which contains $SL_N$ as a normal subgroup is not equal to the tensor product of its dual representation with any one-dimensional representation.

 Translating into the language of the Tannakian category, we see that under this assumption, $G_H$ contains $SL_N$ as a normal subgroup if, and only if, the perverse sheaf $i_* \mathbb Q [n-1]$ is not isomorphic, up to negligible factors, to the convolution of its dual $[-1]^* D i_* \mathbb Q [n-1]= [-1]^* i_* \mathbb Q [n-1]$ with any perverse sheaf corresponding to a one-dimensional representation.
 Now perverse sheaves corresponding to a one-dimensional representation are always skyscraper sheaves \cite[Proposition 10.1]{KramerWeissauer}, and convolution with a skyscraper sheaf is equivalent to translation, so it is equivalent to say that $i_* \mathbb Q[n-1]$ is not isomorphic, up to negligible factors, to any translate of $[-1]^* i_* \mathbb Q[n-1]$.
-Because $i_* \mathbb Q[n-1]$ and $[-1]^* i_* \mathbb Q[n-1]$ are both irreducible perverse sheaves, there can be no negligible factors, and so this happens if and only if they are isomorphism.
-Because $i_* \mathbb Q[n-1]$ and $[-1]^* i_* \mathbb Q[n-1]$ are each constant sheaves on their support, they are isomorphic if and only if their supports are equal, which happens exactly when $H$ is equal to a translate of $[-1]^* H$.
+Because $i_* \mathbb Q[n-1]$ and $[-1]^* i_* \mathbb Q[n-1]$ are both irreducible perverse sheaves, there can be no negligible factors, and so this happens if and only if they are isomorphic (up to translation).
+Because $i_* \mathbb Q[n-1]$ and $[-1]^* i_* \mathbb Q[n-1]$ are each constant sheaves on their support, they are isomorphic (up to translation) if and only if their supports are equal (up to translation), which happens exactly when $H$ is equal to a translate of $[-1]^* H$.
 This handles the $SL_N$ case.